 He also co-founded the Open Security Foundation and served as a Treasurer and board member.
 With OSF, Chris was at various times a moderator, developer and whipping boy for the Open Source Vulnerability Database (OSVDB).

-Chris has worked at various security jobs in banking, software development and consulting since the heyday of online services like AOL and Apple's eWorld--1995.
-He currently works on the penetration testing team at Sunera.
+Chris has worked at various security jobs in banking, R&D, software development and consulting since the heyday of online services like AOL and Apple's eWorld--1995.
+He currently is breaking things at a large financial institution.